edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:TradeSettlement_PaymentMeans.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004512
-Comments: The means by which a payment will be or has been made for trade settlement purposes.
+rdfs:comment | The means by which a payment will be or has been made for trade settlement purposes. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: